 The ownership provision should be worded so that it does not give the client title to ALL work performed by the consultant during the term of the contract.
 This could be interpreted by a court as giving the client title to work performed for other clients.
 You should get legal advice on this subject to ensure that (i) your rights are protected and (ii) other parties' rights are not infringed upon.

 You should be wary of provisions that unreasonably restrict the consultant from assigning their interest in the contract or from subcontracting any of the work.
-Renegotiate this with the customer before finalizing to allow for assignment with consent, which should not be unreasonably withheld.
+Renegotiate this with the customer to ensure that the contract allows for assignment with consent, which should not be unreasonably withheld.

 Conclusion